 To manage a business, you need more than just workforce.
 You need a combination of processes, rules, people, and procedures, in other to make it work efficiently.
 This is where corporate governance begins.
 Corporate governance deals with how a board assists, directs and manages the corporation by acknowledging the impact of decisions on customers, employees, suppliers, shareholders, and the community.

 The board of director’s job is to oversee the conduct of the business and also to supervise management.
-The board of directors in some capacities are allowed to delegate certain powers to the corporate officers (CFO or CEO) and also to delegate responsibilities to the executives on how to best carry out the company’s day to day affairs.
+In some companies boards are allowed to delegate certain powers to the corporate officers (CFO or CEO) and also to delegate responsibilities to the executives on how to best carry out the company’s day to day affairs.

 The board of directors form the basis for corporations to make decisions that takes into account the economy, society, regulatory boards and the market environment.
 In fact, they could act as Economic damages expert to take smart decisions accordingly.